A program to help manage type 2 diabetes

 Meal planning

-Meal plans, recipes and meal replacements will help you make positive lifestyle changes to improve your health.
+Meal plan guidance and recipes will help you make positive lifestyle changes to improve your health.

 How the program works

-This 12-month program uses a fully supported meal plan and consultations with a dietitian to help you achieve and maintain a healthier weight.
+This program runs for up to 12 months and includes consultations with a dietitian and meal plans to help you achieve and maintain a healthier weight.

 Research shows that following a tailored weight loss program and exercising more can help manage type 2 diabetes,